KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

    :alt: Kdenlive_Markers_and_guides_crop

 Guides can be used to define regions for rendering.
-See :ref:`rendering`.
+See :ref:`rendering-guides`.

 Guides can also be used as chapters for DVD videos.
-See :ref:`rendering`.
+See :ref:`rendering-guides`.

 .. _add_guides: